WebAssembly/function-references/document/core/appendix/properties.rst

    }

 .. note::
-   The context derived for a module instance consists of :ref:`semantic types <syntax-type-sem>`.
+   The context derived for a module instance consists of :ref:`dynamic types <syntax-type-dyn>`.

 .. scratch